 After enrolling, you will receive a link for activating your new student account.
-You will find more information about it in the guide to activating the student account (pdf).
+Using your account, you can download your studies certification.

 For some study programs, you will have to complete pre-study internships.
 Some must be completed by the time you start your studies.
 You will find the relevant information on the study program's websites.

 Information on how to proof the pre-study internship is published in the application guideline for German and EU citizens.

 If you enroll in humanities and social science study programs (regardless of whether it is at Bachelor’s, Master’s or teaching degree level), you can obtain optional guidance on a required or voluntary internship from the STUDIES - INTERNSHIP - CAREER office.

 - You can find out the language requirements for study programs taught in German from the study program's websites.

 - International students must comply with specific rules for evidencing German language proficiency